kometolabs/ai-sdk-comparison/README.md

 ## Contribute

-If you see ways to improve the examples, e.g. adapt them to the latest framework update, shoot a PR.
+If you see ways to improve the examples, e.g. adapt them to the latest framework updates, shoot a PR.